exist2021/tft/content/page/My Apps for Note-taking, Outlining, Editing and Revising.md

 ## 4. Revising

 This is a luxury as I am well past my submission deadline but [Writex](https://writex.io/) also provides readability and spelling.
 Grammarly is also doing its work to ensure that I don’t make silly typos and grammar errors.

+## Our Monthly Newsletter

+If you liked this post, do subscribe to  [A monthly roundup of all PKM news | Revue](https://www.getrevue.co/profile/pkmone).